eh8/acstor/levelup/README.md

 > Don't use the storage class that's marked **internal**.
 It's an internal
 > storage class that's needed for Azure Container Storage to work.

-### 3. Create a namspace and deploy the application
+### 3. Create a namespace and deploy the application

 We will now deploy our store application with our MongoDB and RabbitMQ data held in our newly created persistent volumes.